-SOMERVILLE - The Somerset County Department of Human Services is seeking donations of personal, clothing and snack items to be included in packages that will be distributed on Wednesday, Jan.
-29, when the county conducts its annual Point-in-Time survey of homeless individuals and families in Somerset County.
+SOMERVILLE - The Somerset County Department of Human Services is seeking donations of personal and clothing items to be included in packages that will be distributed on Wednesday, Jan.
+28, when the county conducts its annual “Point-in-Time” survey of homeless individuals and families in Somerset County.

-“I want to thank the public for their generosity in the past and hope that they will open their hearts again this year,” said Freeholder Robert Zaborowski, human services liaison.
-“Given the difficult economy, individuals and families that are already vulnerable are finding it even more difficult to make ends meet, and any donation would be greatly appreciated.”
+“I want to thank the public for their generosity in the past,” said Freeholder Brian Levine, human services liaison.
+“Given the difficult economy, individuals and families that are already vulnerable are finding it even more difficult to make ends meet, and any donations would be greatly appreciated.”

-Donations may be dropped off through Friday, Jan.
-24, at the Somerset County Community Development Office, located on the fourth floor of the Human Services Building at 27 Warren St., Somerville, weekdays from 9 a.m. to 4 p.m.
-The office will be closed Monday, Jan.
-20, for the Martin Luther King Jr. holiday.
+Donations may be dropped off weekdays from 9 a.m. to 4 p.m. through Friday, Jan 23, at the Somerset County Community Development Office, located on the fourth floor of the Human Services Building at 27 Warren St. The office will be closed Jan.
+19, for the Martin Luther King Jr. holiday.

-Point-in-Time volunteers will interview the homeless as part of Project Homeless Connect, which will be hosted on the same day at the Samaritan Homeless Interim Program (SHIP), located at 87 E. High St. Social service organizations will be on hand to screen clients for relevant services and distribute donated items.
+“Point-in-Time” volunteers will interview the homeless as part of Project Homeless Connect, which will be hosted on the same day at Freedom Trail Self Help Center, located at 166 W. Main St. Social services organizations will be on hand to screen clients for relevant services and distribute donated items.